Top 5 Signs You May Be Denied Disability (Updated for 2023)

 #4: Failure to Follow Treatment

-If you fail to follow the treatment prescribed to you by your doctor, the Social Security Administration will deny your claim.
-The reason for this is that the examiner will not be able to accurately determine whether or not your condition actually prevents you from being able to work if you are unwilling to cooperate with treatment.
+If you fail to follow the treatment prescribed to you by your doctor, or there are gaps in your medical care, the Social Security Administration (SSA) will likely deny your disability claim.
+The reason for this is that the SSA examiner would likely argue that they're not able to accurately determine whether or not your condition actually prevents you from being able to work if you are (1) unwilling to cooperate with treatment, and/or (2) not receiving the necessary treatment.

-If there is valid reason for not following through with the treatment prescribed by your doctor, you can bring this up during the appeals process.
-You will, however, want a Social Security Disability attorney or disability advocate helping you in this case.
+However, if you have a valid reason for not following through with the treatment prescribed by your doctor, you can bring this up during the appeals process.
+You will, however, probably want a Social Security disability attorney or disability advocate helping you in this case to give yourself the best chance of success.

 #5: Failure to Cooperate